 When should I seek medical attention?

-- He has had persistent fevers for more than three days in a row
+- The child has had persistent fevers for more than three days in a row

-- She is very irritable, despite the fever having gone down
+- The child is very irritable, despite the fever having gone down

-- He is extremely sleepy and you are having difficulty awakening him
+- The child is extremely sleepy and you are having difficulty awakening him

 - You are not sure how to handle the situation (or you feel concerned about your child’s condition)